 When Fr.
-Sylvester Malone died almost at the very end of the century on December 29, 1899 it signaled the end of an era not only for the Catholic community in Williamsburg, but also for the entire neighborhood.
-A beloved and respected figure amongst all Williamsburg’s residents, Fr.
-Malone had been an…Continue
+Sylvester Malone died Dec.
+29, 1899, almost at the very end of the century, it signaled the end of an era not only for the Catholic community in Williamsburg, Brooklyn, but also for the entire neighborhood.
+A beloved and respected figure among all local residents, Fr.
+Malone (pictured left) had…Continue

 Added by Geoffrey Cobb on April 7, 2019 at 8:30pm — No Comments

 William Sampson is one of the most important Irish-Americans in the legal history of New York State, but sadly few remember his name or how this Protestant Irishman made an invaluable contribution both to the rights of Catholic New Yorkers and to the religious freedom of all New Yorkers.
 Sampson was born…Continue

 Added by Geoffrey Cobb on March 25, 2019 at 10:00pm — No Comments